bjornsturmberg/NumBAT/docs/source/tutorial.rst

 The following section provides some information about the pre-defined range of waveguide structures and the key parameters controlling finite-element meshing.
-Information on how to add new structures to NumBAT is provided in :numref:`sec-newmesh-label`.
+Information on how to add new structures to NumBAT is provided in :ref:`sec-newmesh-label`.

 Waveguide Geometries
 ----------------------